 Like transverse myelitis, corticosteroids or plasma exchange therapy can be considered to reduce inflammation caused by ADEM.

 Adrenoleukodystrophy and adrenomyeloneuropathy:

-Adrenoleukodystrophy and adrenomyeloneuropathy are inherited and rare demyelinating diseases that are caused by a genetic mutation that usually only affects men.
-However, some women may carry the gene and, in some cases, women may develop symptoms.
+Adrenoleukodystrophy and adrenomyeloneuropathy are inherited and rare demyelinating diseases caused by a genetic mutation that usually only affects men.
+However, some women may carry the gene, and, in some cases, women may develop symptoms.

 The symptoms of these conditions vary and cover the full range of symptoms of demyelinating disease described above.

-If people with adrenoleukodystrophy or adrenomyeloneuropathy have low levels of adrenaline and cortisol, then a doctor can prescribe steroids, which can replace hormones and improve a person’s quality of life.
+If people with adrenoleukodystrophy or adrenomyeloneuropathy have low adrenaline and cortisol levels, then a doctor can prescribe steroids, which can replace hormones and improve a person’s quality of life.

 Other treatments for these conditions are currently in clinical trials.

-Currently there are no cures available for demyelinating diseases.
-As a result, treatment tends to focus on reducing and managing symptoms, as well as slowing the progression of the disease.
+Currently, there are no cures available for demyelinating diseases.
+As a result, treatment tends to focus on reducing and managing symptoms and slowing the progression of the disease.

 When demyelination occurs, new myelin can grow.
 However, the new myelin is not as solid and protective as the old myelin, which means that the transmission of electrical impulses is not as efficient as before.